The Allman Brothers Band (album): Recording and production

-The Allman Brothers Band was recorded and mixed in two weeks, and according to biographer Alan Paul, "virtually no outtakes exist from the sessions."
-The band had performed their songs countless times in the preceding months and "[had] them down cold."
-Numerous artists, including Ray Charles, had recorded on the studio's house Hammond organ, but Gregg Allman set up his own instead, feeling unable to play on the same instrument as Charles.
+The Allman Brothers Band was recorded and mixed in two weeks, and according to biographer Alan Paul, "virtually no outtakes exist from the sessions".
+The band had performed their songs countless times in the preceding months and "[had] them down cold".
 A red light on the recording board would go on when the band began recording, and it made Gregg Allman nervous; in order to perform takes as needed, he unscrewed the light.
 The two-week booking was initially designed for laying down basic tracks, with overdubs following later, but the group ended up cutting the entire record in six non-consecutive days.
 They first entered Atlantic Studios that Sunday night (August 3) to "get sounds"; the band laid down the album's openers, "Don’t Want You No More" and "It's Not My Cross to Bear", as well as "Dreams," which the band set aside.
 "Dreams" had previously been recorded as a demo at Macon's new Capiricorn Studios in April.

 On August 5, the band cut "Black Hearted Woman" and "Trouble No More", and the group completed "Whipping Post" after another day off on August 7 (it took the entirety of that day's session to complete the recording, despite the fact that they had performed the number countless times).
 The next day, the band attempted to record "Statesboro Blues," which was the song that influenced Duane Allman to begin slide playing.
 Unable to achieve the same energy as it would performed live, the band scrapped the recording and session for the day.
-"Every Hungry Woman" was recorded on August 11, and their last day in the studio on Tuesday, August 12 produced a final version of "Dreams".
+"Every Hungry Woman" was recorded on August 11, and their last day in the studio on Tuesday, August 12, produced a final version of "Dreams".
 Johanson remembered the process as only taking four days; "We went in there, played our asses off, and that was it; we were done in four days and they spent the rest of the time mixing," said Johanson.